Kamil-Anil/Kamil-Anil.github.io/_pages/about.md

 Professional Experience
 ======

+**NETAŞ Telecommunication:**
-In summer of 2022, I did my first internship at NETAŞ Telecommunication in Technocity of METU.
+In summer of 2022, I did my first internship at "NETAŞ Telecommunication" company in Technocity of METU.
 I experienced professional office environment at first time and I wrote Python code and I designed messaging application with GUI by using Apache Kafka Servers.
 Through my internship, I investigated basic communication protocols and server systems.

+**Designer Materials and Devices:**
 In 2023, I completed my second internship via erasmus program.
 I participated research group at Aalto University in Finland for 3 months and I worked on permittivity measurements of 3D manufactured materials.
 During this internship, I gained experience in research methodology, including field research, measurements, and simulation techniques.
 First month, I searched articles related to my research and I learned lab environment and measurement set-up.
 Second month, I performed measurements of different materials for 3D printing to extract S-Parameters of materials in wide-frequency range by using various type wave-guides.
 Third month, I conducted simulation work by using HFSS to analyze and interpret data obtained from measurements.